 What is Rhinophyma?

-Rhinophyma has been classified as part of subtype 3 rosacea.
-It forms gradually over several years and is believed to be the result of poorly treated or untreated rosacea.
+Rhinophyma has been classified as part of subtype three rosacea.
+It forms gradually over several years and is believed to result from poorly treated or untreated rosacea.
 The outcome is usually a large mass on the lower half of your nose.

-Historically, rhinophyma was erroneously considered to be linked with alcohol consumption because substances such as alcohol and caffeine can cause local vasodilation, which worsens the symptoms.
-This alleged association with alcohol has caused much social stigma and loss of self-esteem in patients suffering from the disease, with several nicknames for the condition such as “whiskey nose” and “rum nose.
+Historically, rhinophyma was erroneously linked with alcohol consumption because alcohol and caffeine can cause local vasodilation, worsening symptoms.
+This alleged association with alcohol has caused much social stigma and loss of self-esteem in patients suffering from the disease, with several nicknames for the condition, such as “whiskey nose” and “rum nose.”

 With progression, the aesthetic subunits of the nose merge and become obliterated.
 While the underlying frameworks are usually unaffected, patients often suffer from secondary nasal airway obstruction at the external nasal valves.